Updated: Apr 1, 2022

 If you’re concerned about your dog’s behaviour or you’re unsure where to start, get in touch with us at Adolescent Dogs.
 We feel strongly about all dog owners, and non-dog owners, learning to understand how dogs communicate!
 We routinely work with dogs and their owners who are struggling to communicate effectively with each other.

-If you join our Online Academy, we can help you to understand your reactive dog in more detail.
-You'll be able to access our Dog Reactivity Webinar, as well as our Reactive Rehab course so that you can work through practical, step by step training exercises to improve your dog's behaviour.
-You'll find videos on counter conditioning, confidence building, engagement skills, response to lead pressure, distraction proofing, impulse control, lead walking, off lead control and general obedience.
+If you join the Adolescent Dogs Online Academy, they can help you to understand your reactive dog in more detail.
+You'll be able to access their Dog Reactivity Webinar, as well as their Reactive Rehab course so that you can work through practical, step by step training exercises to improve your dog's behaviour.
+You'll find videos on body language, counter conditioning, confidence building, engagement skills, response to lead pressure, distraction proofing, impulse control, lead walking, off lead control and general obedience.

 Written by Naomi White